zhenkewu/CFRL/docs/source/tutorials/common_issues.rst

 Checking for Approximated Q Function Non-convergence Using Q Value Monitoring
 ~~~~~~~~~~~~~~~~~~~~~~~~

-CFRL also provides a simple Q value monitoring tool that can check for potential non-convergence
+PyCFRL also provides a simple Q value monitoring tool that can check for potential non-convergence
 in the training of the approximated Q function in :code:`FQI` and :code:`FQE`.
 This tool can be enabled by setting :code:`is_q_monitored=True` in
 :code:`evaluate_reward_through_fqe()` and in the constructors of :code:`FQI`